 Staff had clear responsibilities, roles and systems of accountability to support good governance and management.
-Clear guidance was created and available to all staff to enable them to carry out tasks they were unfamiliar with should they be required to.

 The practice had a governance system which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.
-These included cover sheets for staff to sign and say they had read and understood the documents.
+Policies and procedures were available in paper form and on the reception computer desktop and were easily accessible to all members of staff.